UzmaSayyeda/Pill-Identifier/README.md

 # Pill-Identifier
-The purpose of this project is to create an imaging tool that will be used to identify different types of pills
+The purpose of this project is to create an imaging tool that will be used to identify different types of pills.

 # Using Machine Learning to Identify Pills
 ![Pills](<flask-model/static/images/bg2.jpg>)